benitomartin/cryptocurrencies/README.md

 I am analyzing several cryptocurrencies and their behavior over time.

-After trying several model I will deploy a Streamlit website with the results :dollar:
+After trying several models I will deploy a Streamlit website with the results :dollar: